unrealwork/atsd-use-cases/CBI_CPI/README.md

 ```

 Here, an entirely new series is calculated by subtracting the value of the CPI (Smoothed) function from the value of Cash's
-Annual Nominal Yield and the series is named Real Yield to reflect that it has been adjusted to include caluclated CPI values.
+Annual Nominal Yield and the series is named Real Yield to reflect that it has been adjusted to include calculated CPI values.

 **Figure 3.1**
 ![](Images/CPI_6.1.png)